TDiff and Weyl Invariant Massive Spin-2: Linear Theory: Flat-space massive theories

 The above massless limit of the St\"uckelberg-ed form of the theory preserves the number of degrees of freedom.
 However, we can also consider setting $m=0$ in \eqref{mWTDiffMin} or \eqref{mWTDiffvector}, which does not preserve the number of degrees of freedom.
 The analogous procedure for Fierz-Pauli gives back the correct massless spin-2 theory, linearized GR.
 For \eqref{mWTDiffvector}, setting $m=0$ gives a Lagrangian with a noninteracting vector and tensor.
 This has 4 propagating degrees of freedom, so we have lost 1 degree of freedom.
 For \eqref{mWTDiffMin}, setting $m=0$ gives the following Lagrangian: \be _{{\rm WTDiff},D}+(D-2)h^{\mu\nu}\left(\partial_\mu\partial_\nu\phi-{1\over D}\eta_{\mu\nu}\square\phi\right)+{(D-1)(D-2)\over 2}(\partial\phi)^2, \ee which has the gauge symmetries

-This is clearly different from \eqref{WTDiffmassless}.
-The tensor here has full diffeomorphism and Weyl gauge symmetries, as in the conformally coupled scalar-tensor theory, but here the scalar also transforms.
-At the level of the equations of motion, we can gauge fix $\phi =0$, and then the equations of motion reduce to those of the massless WTDiff theory considered in Sec. \ref{MasslessWTDiff}.
-Alternatively, we can recover the massless Fierz-Pauli Lagrangian by gauge fixing $h_{\mu \nu}$ to be traceless using the Weyl symmetry and then repackaging $\phi$ to be the trace of $h_{\mu \nu}$.
-Thus, this theory also describes $\frac{D(D-3)}{2}$ propagating degrees of freedom and hence is an alternative scalar-tensor description of massless spin 2.
+This theory is clearly different from \eqref{WTDiffmassless} and is in fact related to the conformal scalar-tensor theory \eqref{conformal} by $\phi=\varphi+h/D$.

 The fact that we can set $\phi=0$ by hand in the Lagrangian \eqref{WTDiff2} and still have a Weyl invariant theory that propagates the same number of degrees of freedom is a peculiarity special to the massless theory.
 Indeed, if we by hand kill $\phi$ in \eqref{mWTDiffMin}, we introduce a ghost.